BatoolMM/biopython/Doc/Tutorial/chapter_pairwise.rst

    <BLANKLINE>

-The ``wildcard``, ``match_score``, and ``mismatch_score`` parameters are defined in the same was as for the ``PairwiseAligner`` class described above (see Section :ref:`sec:pairwise-aligner`).
+The ``wildcard``, ``match_score``, and ``mismatch_score`` parameters are defined in the same way as for the ``PairwiseAligner`` class described above (see Section :ref:`sec:pairwise-aligner`).
 The values specified by the ``frameshift_minus_two_score``, ``frameshift_minus_one_score``, ``frameshift_plus_one_score``, and